Key takeaways:

 - Network with other home service contractors in your area—you may be able to send work to each other.
 You can also reach new customers by joining your local business association and sponsoring community events.

-- Word of mouth is one of the most effective ways to market your junk removal company.
+- Use word of mouth among friends and family to advertise your junk removal company.
 After your first few jobs, start a customer referral program and ask for customer reviews of your business.
+Jobber makes this easy with automated review requests.

-- Vehicle decals are easy to apply, make your truck and trailer look more professional, and act as a large mobile billboard for your junk removal services as you drive around town.
+- Apply vehicle decals to make your truck and trailer look more professional and act as a large mobile billboard for your junk removal services as you drive around town.
 Think about upgrading to a custom wrap if and when you have room in the budget.

-- Social media is a popular place for home service businesses to find new customers.
+- Sign up for social media, since this is a popular place for home service businesses to find new customers.
 Set up a Facebook business page, X (formerly Twitter) profile, or Instagram account to reach potential junk removal customers on the platforms where they spend time.

 - Send direct mail—like postcards, flyers, and door hangers—to homes in the areas where you want to work.
 Consider focusing on older communities where owners have been living in the same home for a long time.
 Just make sure you aren’t breaking any local rules around flyers and soliciting.

-11. Hire a team to grow your business
+11. Hire a team and grow your business

-Junk removal is a big job that requires lots of heavy lifting—and you’ll want a team to help you handle the workload.
-Hire employees who can do heavy labor with a good attitude.
+Hire employees who can do heavy labor with a good attitude, even if they don’t have junk removal experience.
 You can train them on the job to work safely and help you get the job done faster.

 When to hire extra team members